What is the history of SARS-CoV-2 and COVID-19 in America and other countries?

 « Return to Vaccines & Diseases Table of Contents

 1 U.S. Centers for Disease Control and Prevention.
 Outbreak of Pneumonia of Unknown Etiology (PUE) in Wuhan, China.
-Health Alert Network Jan.
+In: Emergency Preparedness and Response.
+Jan.
 8, 2020.

 2 Griffiths J, Gan N. China confirms Wuhan virus can be spread by humans.
 CNN.
 Jan.
 22, 2020.